allan-io/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+- the DOM is an object representation of the html elements and their content in the browser.

 2. What is an event?

+- an event is a action that happens to the browser such as a click or scroll among others

 3. What is an event listener?

+- an event listener is a function that takes is two arguements one is the event it is waiting to happen and the other is a callback that soecifies what will happen once the event takes place in the browser.

 4. Why would we convert a NodeList into an Array?

+- in case you need certain array methods other than forEach() that are not availbale through NodeLists.

 5. What is a component?

+- a component is a reusable piece of code usually complete with css, html, and javascripts that is sort of a plug and play type code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.